 Fabric and Interfacing

-It is rare for someone to realize just how much fabric surrounds them and effects their daily life.
+It is rare for someone to realize just how much fabric surrounds them and affects their daily life.
 Most people think about the clothes that cover their body, the sheets and blankets on their bed and the linens in their bathroom.
 You sit on a chair or sofa and don't stop to think about the fabric that is sewn together to make that furniture comfortable.
-Window covering are usually thought of as curtains or drapes, but the fabric that makes them up, is rarely thought about on it's own merit.
+The window covering is usually thought of as curtains or drapes, but the fabric that makes them up is rarely thought about on its own merit.